daz4126/Nanny-State/README.md

 }
 ```

-The `View` in NANNY STATE is a method of the state (*everything* is part of the state!).
+The `View` in **NANNY STATE** is a method of the state (*everything* is part of the state!).
 It is a pure functions that always accept the state as its only parameter.
-This means it has access to all the properties of the state, including the `state.HTML` function that is provided by µhtml.
-This is a tag function that returns the HTML code that we want to display on the page.
+This means it has access to all the properties of the state, including the `state.HTML` function that is just an alias for µhtml's `html` function.
+This is a tag function that returns the HTML code that we want to display on the page, which in this case is a level 1 heading that says "Hello World".

 Last of all, we need to call the `Nanny` function providing `State` as an argument: